raspberrypilearning/target-practice/en/step_3.md

 line_number_start: 31
 line_highlights: 34-36
 ---
   fill(grass)
-  rect(0, 250, 400, 150) # x, y, width, height
+  rect(0, 250, 400, 150) #x, y, width, height

-  # Draw a target
+  #Draw a target
-  fill(wood) # Set the fill colour to brown triangle(150, 350, 200, 150, 250, 350)
+  fill(wood) #Set the fill colour to brown triangle(150, 350, 200, 150, 250, 350)

 --- /code ---

-**Tip:** We have added comments to our code like `# Set the fill colour to brown` to tell you what it does.
-You don't need to add these comments to your code but you can do to help you remember why it's there.
+**Tip:** We have added comments to our code, like `#Set the fill colour to brown`, to tell you what it does.
+You don't need to add these comments to your code, but they can be helpful to remind you what lines of code do.

 --- /task ---